yuchen-osdu/wellbore-domain-services/docs/tutorial/wdms-v3-api-io-efficiency.md

 ## 1. Introduction

-Firstly, before adressing how to send or read efficiently the bulk data, ensure to:
+Firstly, before addressing how to send or read efficiently the bulk data, ensure to:
 - Use parquet format for sending and fetching bulk data is much faster
 - Use asynchronous requests in case of multiple calls
-- Use a deployment with WDDMS worker service enabled, it improves a lot performances for:
+- Use a deployment with WDDMS worker service enabled, it improves a lot of performances for:
     - reading from OSDU M16 release
     - writing from OSDU M20 release